Nathanwoodburn/HNS-server/README.md

 `wget https://raw.githubusercontent.com/Nathanwoodburn/HNS-server/main/new`
 `sudo chmod +x new`
 `sudo ./new <HNSDOMAIN>`
-!
-Use your TLD.
-This adds a wildcard so *.[HNSDOMAIN] will point to these files

 ## Standard HNS domain with HTML content (SLD or TLD only)
 Same as above without wildcard.